flecoqui/TestCppCustomMetricPrometheusClient/PCRGauge/README.md

         [--verbose]

-## Building the container image
+## Building the container image with Azure CLI

 az acr build --registry "ACRName"   --image pcrgauge:v1 .

 The image is built using the DockerFile below:

             # Get the GCC preinstalled image from Docker Hub
             FROM gcc:8